 First of all you need an interest in fashion.
 It's a creative and exciting world – but it's also hard work and you need to love the subject.

 A qualification in a related subject such as art or technical design would be useful.
 Drawing skills and a creative nature will help – but the course will cover all the basic skills – you just need to be enthusiastic and prepared to practise.

 - Must be at least 18 years of age.

-- 21 and over: GCSE with at least 5 passes including English and Maths and minimum 2 years relevant work experience.
+- 21 and over: GCSE (or overseas equivalent) with minimum of 2 years suitable work experience.
 However academic requirements can be offset by longer periods of relevant work experience.

-- Minimum English Language Proficiency B1 (IELTS or equivalent 4.0 in all parts of the exam)
+- Minimum English Language Proficiency B1 (IELTS or equivalent 4.0 in all parts of the exams.